Can Tinnitus Trigger Headaches and Vertigo? Understanding the Link

 • Heat therapy

-• Massage or trigger-point therapy
+• Massage or trigger point work

-3. Support Inner Ear Balance Function
+Support Inner Ear Balance

-• Avoid sudden head movements
+• Avoid sudden head movements during flare-ups

 • Eat regular meals

-4. Improve Sleep Quality
+Improve Sleep Quality

-• Consistent bedtime schedule
+• Consistent bedtime and wake time

 • Sound masking at night